bitrockteam/amber-website/README.md

 Please refer to our [contributing](./contributing.md) document.

 ## License
-Developed by Bitrock UI Engineering team, released under the [MIT license](LICENSE).
+Website developed by Bitrock UI Engineering team, released under the [MIT license](LICENSE), the Amber Design System logo is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

+[Bitrock](https://bitrock.it/) s.r.l is part of [Databiz Group](https://databiz.it/).